josuneha/AzureBigData-analytics/README.md

 As we look to streamline content and improve training, we are considering retiring the Microsoft Cloud Workshop (MCW) program.
 Please take a moment to fill out the [Microsoft Cloud Workshop Survey](https://forms.office.com/r/834zwtaNtK) and give us your feedback.

-# Big data and visualization
+# Big data analytics and visualization

 Margie's Travel (MT) provides concierge services for business travelers.
 In an increasingly crowded market, they are always looking for ways to differentiate themselves and provide added value to their corporate customers.